 The best way to study the volumes of and changes to wealth at the national and global levels is to focus on the ratio of national wealth to national income.
-The reason is simple: if the wealth of a country increases at the same speed as its national income. then the relative importance of wealth in the economy is unchanged, even though the level of wealth has increased.
+The reason is simple: if the wealth of a country increases at the same speed as its national income, then the relative importance of wealth in the economy is unchanged, even though the level of wealth has increased.
 In this case, the growth in wealth simply reflects normal economic growth.
 Focusing on wealthincome ratios (the value of national wealth divided by national income) allows us to disentangle the growth of wealth from the growth rate of the economy.
 When wealthincome ratios increase, it means that the value of total assets is growing faster than incomes; societies are either accumulating more capital or the price of assets is increasing.
 We can also focus separately on the private wealth-to-income ratio (the value of private wealth divided by national income) and the public wealth-to-income ratio (the value of public wealth divided by national income).
 By definition, total wealth in a country is equal to the sum of private and public wealth.
 When private wealth-toincome ratios increase, it means that the relative weight of those who possess capital is overtaking the weight of those who only live off their incomes.

 Interpretation: Global Public wealth dropped from above 87% of global national wealth in 2019 to 75% in 2020.
 Public wealth is the sum of all financial and non-financial assets, net of debts, held by governments.
-Private wealth is the sum of all financial and non-financial assets, net of debts, held by the private sector.
-National wealth is the sum of public wealth and private wealth.
-Sources and series: wir2022.wid.world/methodology, Bauluz et al. (2021) and updates.
+Private wealth is the sum of all financial and non-financial asset, net of debts, held by governments.
+Private wealth is the sum of all financial and non-financial asset, net of debts, held by governments.
+Private wealth and private wealth.
+Sources and series: wir2022.wid. world/methodology, Bauluz et al. (2021) and updates.